Community Wildfire Mitigation Grant

 Additional Information

-• Projects should focus on open space and vegetation mitigation
+• HOA projects should focus on open space and vegetation mitigation, while individual resident projects should focus on home hardening

 • Any planted plants must be of a species on the approved Wildfire Resistant Plant List